mocklis/mocklis.docs/source/extensions/index.rst

 to the construct you have that uses the instance.
 Look at the existing `Lamdba` steps for the quintessential implementation, however the `Record` and `If` steps also have instance versions.

-Finally, if you work with steps for methods, you might need to consider having different versions depending on whether your methods take parameters or not, and whether they return things or not.
+If you work with steps for methods, you might need to consider having different versions depending on whether your methods take parameters or not, and whether they return things or not.
 For the `lamdba` steps there are two `FuncMethodStep` classes, and two `ActionMethodStep` classes.